i2p/i2p.www/i2p2www/spec/proposals/156-ecies-routers.rst

 ------------------------------------

 Implement and test the new Tunnel Build Message as defined in proposal 157 [Prop157]_.
-Roll the support out in a release.
+Roll the support out in release 0.9.51.
-Do additional testing, then enable it in the next release.
+Do additional testing, then enable in release 0.9.52.

 Testing will be difficult.
 Before this can be widely tested, a good subset of the network must support it.